 - Create a suitable, interruption-free space

-With whole families and households stuck at home together during Covid-19, it can be hard to find peace and quiet.
+If you're working from home, and you have family members around you, it can be hard to find peace and quiet.
 But if you don’t have a bespoke office space, you at least need to create the impression of one.

 So find a space where you can sit comfortably in front of your screen (we’d recommend avoiding beanbags).
 Have a surface you can lean on to write notes.
 And think about what’s going on behind you; keep the wall clutter-free to create a more professional image.